A-Shalchian/Connect-Four/README.md

    ```

 3. Follow the on-screen instructions:
-   - Select game mode (1 for single-player, 2 for two-player)
+   - Select game mode (1 for single-player 🤖, 2 for two-player 🧍‍♂️🧍‍♂️)
-   - Take turns selecting columns (1-9) to drop your pieces
+   - Take turns selecting columns (1-7) to drop your pieces
-   - First player to connect four pieces in a row (horizontally, vertically, or diagonally) wins
+   - First player to connect four pieces in a row (horizontally, vertically, or diagonally) wins. 🏆

-## Game Controls
+## 🎮 Game Controls

-- Enter a number 1-9 to select a column
+🔢 Enter a number 1-7 to select a column
-- The game will reject invalid moves (full columns or out-of-bounds selections)
+🚫 The game will reject invalid moves (full columns or out-of-bounds selections)
-- After a game ends, you can choose to play again
+🔄 After a game ends, you can choose to play again

 ## Color Guide

-- Red (X): Player 1
+🔴 Red (X) → Player 1

-- Yellow (O): Player 2 / Bot
+🟡 Yellow (O) → Player 2 / Bot

-- Cyan: Game borders and UI elements
-- Blue: Informational messages
+🟦 Blue → Info messages

+🌀 Cyan → Borders & UI elements

-## AI Bot
+## 🤖 AI Bot Strategy

-The AI opponent uses the minimax algorithm with alpha-beta pruning to determine the best move.
-The bot will:

-- Win immediately if it can
+The bot plays smart using:

+🧠 Minimax Algorithm with Alpha-Beta Pruning

+⚡ Search depth of up to 5 moves ahead

-- Block your winning moves
+🛡️ Blocks your winning moves

-- Plan ahead to create winning opportunities
+🚀 Seizes winning opportunities immediately

-The bot has a maximum search depth of 5 moves to maintain reasonable performance with the larger board size.
+🧩 Plans multiple steps ahead to corner you

+## 🚀 Ready to Connect Four?

+Play smart.
+Plan ahead.
+And don’t let the bot outsmart you! 😉
+Have fun and feel free to improve or contribute!